techidaily/site-tech-savvy/source/_posts/say-goodbye-to-complication-chromes-easy-gpt-access.md

 4. This should automatically direct you to your ChatGPT homepage, where you will see a terms & conditions popup for the AIPRM extension.
 Tick the checkbox to agree and click **Confirm.**
 ![AIPRM terms and conditions](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/aiprm-terms-conditions-chatgpt.jpeg)

- You should now see the AIPRM dashboard on your ChatGPT page.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ You should now see the AIPRM dashboard on your ChatGPT page.

 ## How to Use the AIPRM for ChatGPT Chrome Extension